-- If BSPs would not change their bidding behavior (same offers, same bid prices, same selection): the change would result in an increase of about € 6,6 million (or 18%) in total procurement costs per year (5 months data extrapolated to 12 months). - Simulations using the lowest price per bid (in case of bids with both a Standard price and a Flex price), would lead to an increase of € 4,6 million (12,5%) on a yearly basis.
+- If BSPs would not change their bidding behavior (same offers, same bid prices, same selection): the change would result in an increase of about € 10,4 million (or 24%) in total procurement costs per year (9 months data extrapolated to 12 months). - Simulations using the lowest price per bid (in case of bids with both a Standard price and a Flex price), would lead to an increase of € 6,5 million (20%) on a yearly basis.
 This assumes that the difference between the Standard price and the Flex price of a bid is only related to the price determination in a paid-as-bid mechanism.

 The level of liquidity overall appeared satisfactory, although not fully comfortable.
-For 90% of the CCTU, the offered volume exceeded by more than 346 MW the mFRR total demand.
-Although, on a few days with simultaneous outages the excess volumes were limited.
-For mFRR Standard specifically, the excess volumes are more than 256MW for 90% of the CCTU, with a minimum of 95MW on a day with restricted capacity availabilities.
+For 90% of the CCTU, the offered volume exceeded by more than 313 MW the mFRR total demand.
+For mFRR Standard specifically, the excess volumes are more than 284MW for 90% of the CCTU.
+On two days, insufficient volumes were offered and Elia had to organize second auctions.
+On two other days, the excess volumes offered were lower than 100 MW.

 The readiness of the mFRR capacity market in terms of level of competition is less straightforward.
-Eight BSPs with small and large portfolios offer mFRR capacity on a daily basis, with six BSPs offering mFRR Standard during the analyzed period.
+Eight BSPs with small and large portfolios offer mFRR capacity on a daily basis, with seven BSPs offering mFRR Standard during the analyzed period.
 The BSPs participating to the mFRR Standard capacity market all have CCTU with and without awarded capacity.
 Some BSP receive the main share in awarded capacity even when there is a lot of volume offered by other BSPs as well.
-The largest BSP share in the offered Standard volumes ranges from 39% to 93% (on average 54%) in the period February to June, while the largest BSP share in the awarded Standard volumes ranges from 30% to 100% (on average 54%).
-The level of market concentration in the mFRR Standard capacity market, as expressed by the Herfindahl-Hirschman Index (HHI) calculated per CCTU based on the shares of awarded capacity, show a high level of market concentration (index of 0,25 or more), ranging between 0,26 and 1 (if calculated based on the shares in offered volumes the index ranges between 0,32 and 0,86).
-For 90% of the CCTUs, however, the HHI based on awarded volumes is lower than 0,56 (based on offered volumes lower, it is lower than 0,51).
+The largest BSP share in the offered Standard volumes ranges from 34% to 100% (on average 53%) in the period February to October, while the largest BSP share in the awarded Standard volumes ranges from 27% to 100% (on average 50%).
+The level of market concentration in the mFRR Standard capacity market, as expressed by the Herfindahl-Hirschman Index (HHI) calculated per CCTU based on the shares of awarded capacity, mostly shows a high level of market concentration (index of 0,25 or more), ranging between 0,22 and 1 (if calculated based on the shares in offered volumes the index ranges between 0,25 and 1).
+For 90% of the CCTUs, however, the HHI based on awarded volumes is lower than 0,51 (based on offered volumes lower, it is lower than 0,49).